 Browse available roles and read through the job descriptions.
 You’ll see job duties, required availability, pay ranges, and whether the position is part-time or full-time. - Log In or Create an Account

 The application asks for your personal details, work history (if any), availability, and shift preferences.
-For most store roles, a resume is optional but may help if you’re applying for supervisor or assistant manager positions. - Submit and Wait for Contact
+For most store roles, a resume is optional, but it may help if you’re applying for supervisor or assistant manager positions. - Submit and Wait for Contact

 Once submitted, your application is sent directly to the hiring manager.
-If the store is hiring actively, you may hear back within a few days.
-Some stores even reach out the same week if you have open availability. - Interview and Next Steps
+If the store is hiring actively, you may hear back within a few days. - Interview and Next Steps

 Summary